 PRESTON, Mary Elizabeth of Bath House, Hixon, Staffordshire, Widow, died 22nd January 1961 at the General Infirmary, Stafford.
 Administration, Chester 15th March 1963 to Arthur PRESTON*, Labourer and John William PRESTON, Farmer.

 *Arthur is named as a Legatee, but Mary Elizabeth may have made to Will out before Arthur died.

-Also I believe that this is the death of Thomas TUDOR – Rose’s father – in the March quarter of 1970, (Hawarden, Flintshire Vol. 8a Page 2835), his death was registered in January of that year.
-His date of birth of the 16th May 1891, coincides with the date on the 1939 National Register, when he and his wife and family were living at 18 Ridgeway , Hawarden R.D., Flintshire, (see the Register below.)
+Also, I believe that this is the death of Thomas TUDOR – Rose’s father – in the March quarter of 1970, (Hawarden, Flintshire Vol. 8a Page 2835), his death was registered in January of that year.
+His date of birth of the 16th of May 1891, coincides with the date on the 1939 National Register, when he and his wife and family were living at 18 Ridgeway, Hawarden R.D., Flintshire, (see the Register below.)

 I think that Rose may have married again, but I am not quite sure, although I have some information on that, but would like to confirm before adding this to Ronald’s story, so please get in touch with the website.
 I do hope that Rose found happiness again.

 AT THE GOING DOWN OF THE SUN AND IN THE MORNING WE REMEMBER HIM R.I.P.